Nick is a US Army veteran, husband and father of three, and has a BA in History. He is a Civil War aficionado and also enjoys genealogy.

 Ironically, the very thing that has a detrimental effect on some species has completely the opposite effect on others.
 Some species, such as water skater insects, small crabs, barnacles and bryozoans actually thrive off the debris, having a place to attach, lay eggs, etc. where in the past they led a very difficult existence in the oceans attempting to find a hard surface necessary for them to thrive off of.16

 While the idea perpetuated by the knee-jerk reaction of the mainstream media and some over-zealous ecologists that this vast island of filth is a major threat to the world is a bit of overkill.
 It is however clear that there is a problem and negligence on humankind's part in polluting our oceans.
 One of the largest obstacles is the plans for correcting our mess.
 That in itself is not an easy task.
 Because of the location of the Great Pacific Garbage Patch, no nation is willing to take responsibility for it or assist in funding to get it cleaned up.
 Charles Moore stated that this prospect would “bankrupt any country” that tried it.17 There are, however, individuals and other organizations who are taking the lead and attempting to tackle the issue of ocean garbage.
 But again, some of the statistics are staggering and make efforts almost seem futile.
-The National Ocean and Atmospheric Administration has a Marine Debris Program that has reported it would take 67 ships and entire year just to clean-up less than one percent of the North Pacific Ocean.
+The National Ocean and Atmospheric Administration has a Marine Debris Program that has reported it would take 67 ships an entire year just to clean-up less than one percent of the North Pacific Ocean.

 However, there are optimists such as Boyan Slat, who at 17 years old devised a method of attempting to tackle the problem.
-He believes that instead of moving through the oceans to gather up the trash, have the oceans move through you by creating floating barriers and platforms that collect the plastic, not by using nets, but by solid floating barriers that allows the current to flow underneath the booms allowing the plastic to collect in front of the floating barrier.
+He believes that instead of moving through the oceans to gather up the trash, have the oceans move through you by creating floating barriers and platforms that collect the plastic, not by using nets, but by solid floating barriers that allow the current to flow underneath the booms allowing the plastic to collect in front of the floating barrier.
 He believes that his project is scalable enough to cover a single gyre anywhere from five to ten years.18

 The Great Pacific Garbage Patch is one the top, controversial subjects in the world today.
 With proponents of climate change beating at the doors of the legislatures of nearly every country in the world, it is clear that many believe that we need to, metaphorically speaking, clean up our act and start taking better of our home.
-The oceans make up 71 percent of our planet and 97 percent of the planets water.
-While it is clear we must be better stewards of our world, there also needs to be far less knee-jerk reactions by the mainstream media and politicians and more problem solving people, such as Boyan Slat, to fix the problem, not point fingers.
+The oceans make up 71 percent of our planet and 97 percent of the planet's water.
+While it is clear we must be better stewards of our world, there also needs to be far less knee-jerk reactions by the mainstream media and politicians and more problem-solving people, such as Boyan Slat, to fix the problem, not point fingers.

 1 Arthur Getis, Mark Bjelland, and Victoria Getis.
 Introduction to Geography.
 (New York: McGraw-Hill Education, 2014), 378.